EvidentSecurity/esp-sdk-ruby/docs/IntegrationsPagerDutyApi.md

 integration_id = 56 # Integer | The ID of the integration

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  integration See Including Objects for more information.
+  all_high_risk: true, # BOOLEAN | Send all high risk alerts
+  all_low_risk: true, # BOOLEAN | Send all low risk alerts
+  all_medium_risk: true, # BOOLEAN | Send all medium risk alerts
   api_key: "api_key_example", # String | The API Key for the PagerDuty Integration
+  custom_signature_ids: [56], # Array<Integer> | Custom signatures for integration
+  external_account_ids: [56], # Array<Integer> | External accounts for integration
   name: "name_example", # String | Name of the integration
-  all_high_risk: true, # BOOLEAN | Send all high risk alerts
-  all_medium_risk: true, # BOOLEAN | Send all medium risk alerts
-  all_low_risk: true, # BOOLEAN | Send all low risk alerts
   send_updates: true, # BOOLEAN | This feature enables the integration to send alerts when they are updated.
 When disabled, alerts will only be sent when they are initially created.
 When enabled, alerts will additionally be sent when a change is made such as the alert ending.
 An alert may end for multiple reasons.
   send_when_suppressed: true, # BOOLEAN | Send notifications for suppressed alerts
   signature_ids: [56], # Array<Integer> | Signatures for integration
-  statuses: ["statuses_example"], # Array<String> | Only send alerts that have the status in this list.
+  statuses: ["statuses_example"] # Array<String> | Only send alerts that have the status in this list.
 Valid values are fail, warn, error, pass, info
-  external_account_ids: [56], # Array<Integer> | External accounts for integration
-  custom_signature_ids: [56], # Array<Integer> | Custom signatures for integration
-  include: "include_example" # String | Related objects that can be included in the response:  integration See Including Objects for more information.
 }

 begin